johnnynguyen2104/TripPlanningAssistant/README.md

 ## Overview

 Your Co-Travel Friend
 Traveling to new countries often comes with questions and uncertainties.
-Travel with Local is your go-to companion designed to enhance your travel experience by providing personalized assistance and guidance from locals, right at your fingertips.
+TravelWith is your go-to companion designed to enhance your travel experience by providing personalized assistance and guidance from locals, right at your fingertips.

 ## Features
 ### Key Features: